DFP BOOKS Catalog Website

 VIEW LARGER COVER

-In Book I of the The Stonebridge Ghost Tales, Christian Jones Arnook and his mother travel from Alaska to Indiana to meet a wealthy great-grandfather he never knew existed.
+In the first book of the The Stonebridge Ghost Tales, Christian Jones Arnook and his mother travel from Alaska to Indiana to meet a wealthy great-grandfather he never knew existed.
 A ten-year-old boy full of curiosity, Christian checks out the mansion and the surrounding grounds.
 Soon spooky events at every turn lead him to one conclusion: the estate is haunted and all strange activity seems to start at the old stone bridge.

 AWARDS